glassroom/git-gpg/README.md

     git gpg add-recipient myremote friend@host2
     ...

+Show information about a GPG-encrypted repository, including recipients and branches:

+    git gpg show myremote

+### Push

 Push to the GPG-encrypted repository:

     git gpg push myremote master

-    # You can use standard git options when pushing:
+You can use the standard git command line options when pushing.

     git gpg push --verbose myremote master

+For example, specify the local branch and the remote branch.

+    git gpg push myremote local-branch:remote-branch

+Delete a branch.

+    git gpg push myremote :branch-to-delete

+### Pull

 Pull from the GPG-encrypted repository:

     git gpg pull myremote

-    # You can use standard git options when pulling:
+You can use the standard git command line options when pulling.

     git gpg pull --rebase myremote

+For example, you can specify the remote branch and local branch.

+    git gpg pull myremote remote-branch:local-branch

 ## Other Approaches / Prior Art